Martial is a Ferrari and looks like a £100m player - Hargreaves | Goal.com

 The Red Devils had 14 shots on target and hit the woodwork twice in the quarter-final tie against the Danish outfit, with Martial impressing while leading the line ahead of Marcus Rashford, Fernandes and Mason Greenwood.

-Former United midfielder Hargreaves was effusive of his praise when commenting on Martial's fine performance for his role as a pundit for BT Sport.
+Former United midfielder Hargreaves was effusive in his praise when commenting on Martial's fine performance as part of his role as a pundit for BT Sport.

 "Everyone's got an opinion on Martial.
 He's a Ferrari," he said.